kkarur/ECE884Project/README.md

 # End-to-End Synthetic LIDAR Point Cloud Data Generation & Deep Learning Validation!

-Generation of synthetic and segmented Point Cloud LiDAR data and Object detection is a custom implementation of the paper from Uber ATG using PyTorch 1.0.
-It represents the driving scene using lidar data in the Birds' Eye View (BEV) and uses a single stage object detector to predict the poses of road objects with respect to the car
+Generation of synthetic and segmented Point Cloud LiDAR data and Object detection is a custom implementation of the paper from PIXOR.
+It represents the driving scene using lidar data in the Birds' Eye View (BEV) and uses a single stage object detector to predict the car

 # Project Overview

 ![image](https://user-images.githubusercontent.com/83134822/115968947-5340a900-a508-11eb-9d16-4c6aa75fa7db.png)

 ## Steps to Run Object Detection for Point cloud data